kubevela/kubevela/README.md

 ## Features

-**Application Centric** - Leveraging Open Application Model (OAM), KubeVela introduces consistent yet higher level API to capture a full deployment of microservices on top of hybrid environments.
-Placement strategy and patch, traffic shifting and rolling update are all declared at application level.
-No infrastructure level concern, simply deploy.
+**Application Centric** - KubeVela introduces declarative yet higher level API (known as [OAM](https://oam.dev/)) to model a full deployment of microservices across hybrid environments in consistent approach.
+No infrastructure level concerns, simply deploy.

-**Natively Extensible** - KubeVela uses [CUE](https://github.com/cuelang/cue) as super glue to assemble capabilities (e.g. workload types, operational behaviors, and cloud services) provided by runtime infrastructures and expose them to users via application-centric APIs.
-When users' needs grow, these APIs can naturally expand in programmable approach.
-No restriction, fully flexible.
+**Natively Extensible** - KubeVela backend is implemented with [CUE](https://cuelang.org/).
+Whenever your needs grow, KubeVela's capabilities can naturally expand in a IaC-style approach.
+No restrictions, simply programming.

-**Runtime Agnostic** - KubeVela is built with Kubernetes as control plane but adaptable to any runtime as data-plane.
-It can deploy (and manage) diverse workload types such as container, cloud functions, databases, or even EC2 instances across hybrid environments.
-Also, this means KubeVela seamlessly works with any Kubernetes compatible CI/CD or GitOps tools via declarative API.
+**Runtime Agnostic** - KubeVela relies on Kubernetes as control plane but it's adaptable to any runtime infrastructures.
+It can deploy and manage diverse workload types including container, cloud functions, databases, or even EC2 instances across hybrid environments.

 ## Getting Started